 Gifski provides more control than Premiere Pro or Adobe Media Encoder, and is able to create much smaller animated GIF files.
-It has fewer manual controls than Save for Web (Legacy) in Photoshop, but the way Gifski works creates better-looking video at a smaller size without having to do things like hand-tweak the GIF palette.
+It has fewer manual controls than Save for Web (Legacy) in Photoshop, but the way Gifski works creates better-looking video at a smaller size, without having to spend a lot of time hand-tweaking the GIF color palette.

 If you are struggling with this issue, as well, please upvote this feature request: Better Controls to Export an Animated GIF.

 I created this feature request on behalf of 56,000 other users who have visited this post to date.
 Upvoting this feature request will put this issue on the product team's radar, so please do so.

 Kevin, a great solution for the function.
 I vote